 These white chocolate champagne cupcakes are sure to become your new favorite way to enjoy champagne!
 Wonderfully soft and moist and topped with the most decadent and luxurious champagne buttercream frosting!

 I have a confession to make… I’m not a big champagne drinker.
 My husband likes the really dry stuff, and if I’m drinking it, I prefer the sweeter Moscato variety.
-So about a month ago I was at Walgreens waiting in line in the photo department and I glanced over and saw a bottle of Barefoot Pink Moscato champagne.
-It was calling to me!

 I think these mini champagne cupcakes would be perfect for a girl’s night, bachelorette party or even Valentine’s Day!
 And you could definitely make them as regular size cupcakes if you want 🙂 I just love the mini ones, makes me feel better about having multiple cupcakes lol.